VultureProject/vulture-doc/vultureOS/docs/deploy.md

 After the script completion, ** you need to reboot the system **

-At this point, Vulture shoiuld be fully installed and ready for bootstrap (See below).
+At this point, Vulture should be fully installed and ready for bootstrap (See below).

 ## Automatic - Configuration and bootstraping via Cloud Init